The most common questions our SEO coaches get are “How do I put keywords on my website?” and “How do I use keywords for SEO?”

 Auditing Keyword Use on Pages

-While software, plugins, and various tools can help you assess how many times a keyword has been used on a page, we like the good old fashioned Command + F (mac) or Control + F (PC) to find keywords used on a page.
+While software, plugins, and various tools can help you assess how many times you've used keywords for SEO on any given page, we like the good old fashioned Command + F (mac) or Control + F (PC) to find keywords used on a page.

 Simply plug your focus and secondary keywords into the Find field (one at a time) to see every instance of a keyword on a page.
 While this may seem archaic, we find that it’s the best (and fastest) way to spot potential keyword bloat or notice important keywords missing in the content.

 When it comes to ranking your pages in the search results, having best-in-class content that is worthy of placing high in the search results is the top priority.
-Then, integrating the right keywords (both focus and secondary) will make all the difference.
+Then, using the right keywords (both focus and secondary) for SEO will make all the difference.

 Don't forget to measure the outcome of your keyword optimization using Google Search Console and adjust your keyword targeting and optimization if necessary.

 Finally, guaranteeing results in the world of SEO is typically frowned upon, and only sketchy SEO companies will make grandiose claims promising results.
-However, if we were to guarantee one SEO strategy that can improve just about anyone's organic search performance, it would be proper keyword optimization.
+However, if we were to guarantee one SEO strategy that can improve just about anyone's organic search performance, it would be properly using your keywords for SEO.

 If you need an SEO process that addresses keyword research, keyword optimization, keyword performance measurement and all the other elements of a holistic approach to SEO, check out Pathfinder SEO.